makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

    This multisig will hold funds up to the Quarterly Budget Cap in DAI and receive the DssVest stream.
 All funds pass through this wallet before any are sent to the Operational Wallet.

 2. **The Operational Wallet** -- This is a 2-out-of-3 multisig controlled by SAS-001.

 #### Monthly Budget Statement

 Within the first five days of each month, SAS-001 will submit a Monthly Budget Statement to the signers of the Auditor Wallet with the following sections:

 1. **Previous Month Actuals** -- The actual expenses (DAI and MKR) of the month that just ended.
-2. **Budget Forecast** - A forecast of the Dai amount required to maintain a 3-month operational runway for the team based on the latest available information.
+2. **Budget Forecast** - A forecast of the Dai amount required to maintain a three-month operational runway for the team based on the latest available information.
 3. **MKR Vesting Overview** - A schedule of the expected MKR vesting amounts for the current team configuration, grouped by the pay-out month.
 4. **Transactions**
-   * The required DAI amount from the Auditor Wallet sent to the Operational Wallet to replenish the 3-month runway as indicated in the Budget Forecast section.
+   * The required DAI amount from the Auditor Wallet sent to the Operational Wallet to replenish the three-month runway as indicated in the Budget Forecast section.
-   * Any excess DAI amount above the 3-month forecast in the Operational Wallet that will be returned to the Auditor Wallet.
+   * Any excess DAI amount above the three-month forecast in the Operational Wallet that will be returned to the Auditor Wallet.

 The Monthly Budget Statements can be found in [this GitHub repository](https://github.com/makerdao-sas/transparency-reporting).